- Test Set Structure

 Run Called Tests

-To see the actual called steps, add your test to a Test Set and click ‘run’.
-You will now see all the steps of your test - including any manually added steps - with full edit capabilities of the description, expected results fields, run status, bug reporting capabilities, and more.
+Call a Test allows you to reuse complete steps from an existing test to another one.
+To see the steps that you have copied to the new test , add your test to a Test Set and click ‘run’.
+You will now see all the steps of your test - including any other manually added steps - with full edit capabilities of the description, expected results fields, run status, bug reporting capabilities, and more.

 Editing Called Steps